maniaclab/iris-hep/portal/templates/markdown/signup_modal.md

-Your use of the ATLAS Analysis Facility at UChicago shall imply acceptance of the following agreement:
+Your use of the IRIS-HEP Machine Learning Platform shall imply acceptance of the following agreement:

 `
 I have read and agree to the terms and conditions of the WLCG Computing Grid and the ATLAS VO Acceptable Use Policy.